 The WCEA enrichment program begins with character education.
 We have high expectations for manners, etiquette, and problem solving that start with our “Super 16” Principles.
 Our students are placed into one of our four houses or groups.
 Each house has a set of principles that are exhibited and taught to everyone at the school.
-Our expectations are high, and our Soaring Owls Accept and Excel Reaching new heights!
+We BLAZE a new path; an owl can Be resilient, Learn, and Achieve with Zero Excuses!

 Our philosophy is simple – children are best educated based on their ability and readiness rather than their age.
 WCEA honors this simple fact.
 We strive to meet the social, emotional, and academic needs needs of all children including the gifted and the profoundly gifted.
 Students are taught at a level appropriate to their abilities while meeting their social-emotional needs.

 We know each child learns at a different rate and in different way.
 Some children need to be constantly challenged, moving quickly through material far ahead of their same-aged peers.
 Others require more time and practice to master concepts.
 Most children are a blend of the two, moving quickly through some material and slowly through others.